ArmorDarks/corva-react-task/README.md

    Note that it will try to fix all autofixable rules.

 * `npm test` — run all tests and collect full coverage report.

+   Note that as of right now `src/server` directory is excluded from test coverage because it's out of scope of this task.

 * `npm run test:watch` — run all tests and watch for changes.
 * `npm run build` — build the app for the release.